lucacuccu3x8/CloudLabs/TSE Fundamentals 2.0/Lab2-Fundamentals-NoEmojii-Samira.md

 You have now successfully:
 *	Reviewed roles installed on a Windows Server
 *	Disable control panel settings using Group Policies
-*	Applying the GPO’s and testing the results.
+*	Applying the GPO’s and testing the results